-Accommodation for students studying in Cyprus is quite restrictive at the moment in regards to the type of accommodation available.
-With the exception of very few single room student accommodation (‘Esties’) that certain universities offer and which are mainly in certain areas in Nicosia, all students have to rent flats near the university or in the city that they will be studying at.
+Accommodation for students studying in Cyprus is quite restrictive now regarding the type of accommodation available, and except for very few single rooms that certain universities offer, these are mainly in certain areas in Nicosia.
+All students must rent flats near the university or in the city that they will be studying at.
 These flats are usually single bedroom flats or in cases where students are prepared to share with another student, they may rent a flat with two (2) or even three (3) bedrooms.
-Costs vary depending on the area, the size of the flat, what the student prefers and the amount the student is able to pay.
+Costs vary depending on the area, the size of the flat, the student’s preferences and the funds available.

 Approximate costs for accommodation start from as follows:

 - €3,600 (€300 a month x 12) single room student accommodation (including bills where available)

 - €4,800 (€400 a month x 12) for a single bedroom flat

 - €6,000 (€500 a month x 12) for two (2) bedrooms flat

 - €6,600 (€550 a month x 12) for three (3) bedrooms flat

 All bills (electricity, gas, common utilities) are usually extra for those renting private flats.